-Under Alternative B, the BLM would issue a 10-year grazing permit for cattle and indigenous livestock (bison) on the Telegraph Creek, Flat Creek, White Rock, East Dry Fork, French Coulee, and Garey Coulee allotments.
+Under Alternative B, the BLM would issue a 10-year grazing permit for cattle and domestic indigenous livestock (bison) on the Telegraph Creek, Flat Creek, White Rock, East Dry Fork, French Coulee, and Garey Coulee allotments.
 Some allotments would be combined with other allotments, state leases, and/or deeded lands to form "APR Grazing Units."
-Permit renewals on the French Coulee and Garey Coulee allotments may be subject to a final decision issued following completion of the Beauchamp Management Area Grazing Permit Renewal EA.
 Alternative B includes modifications to the proposal submitted by APR on September 24, 2019 and reduces the season of use compared with the current grazing permit.
-Terms and Conditions for all BLM Grazing Permits within the Beauchamp Management Area are as follows:
+Terms and Conditions for all BLM Grazing Permits are as follows:

-- 1. A Livestock Control Agreement or Pasturing Agreement must be filed with the authorized officer and approval received prior to any grazing use for livestock which graze the public lands that are being sub-leased or are not owned by the permittee or lessee (43 CFR 4130.7(d)). - 2.
-In order to improve livestock and rangeland management on the public lands, all salt and/or mineral supplements must be located at least 0.25 mile from
+- A Livestock Control Agreement or Pasturing Agreement must be filed with the authorized officer and approval received prior to any grazing use for livestock which graze the public lands that are being leased or are not owned by the permittee or lessee (43 CFR 4130.7(d)). - In order to improve livestock and rangeland management on the public lands, all salt and/or mineral supplements must be located at least 0.25 mile from water located on public land (any riparian area, wet meadow, or watering facility) (43 CFR 4130.3-2(c)).

-- water located on public land (any riparian area, wet meadow, or watering facility) (43 CFR 4130.3-2(c)). - 3.
-Numbers of livestock may vary within the permitted season of use as long as the total permitted AUMs are not exceeded (HiLine RMP; BLM 2015a). - 4.
+- 3. Numbers of livestock may vary within the permitted season of use as long as the total permitted AUMs are not exceeded (HiLine RMP; BLM 2015a). - 4.
 If requested by the BLM, an Actual Livestock Grazing Use Report must be submitted to the Malta BLM Office within 15 days after livestock are removed from the Allotment(s). - 5.
-All range improvements shall be installed, used, maintained, and/or modified on the public lands, or removed from these lands, in a manner consistent with multiple use management, and as agreed to in a Cooperative Agreement (43CFR 4120.3-I(a)). - 6.
+All range improvements shall be installed, used, maintained, and/or modified on the public lands, or removed from these lands, in a manner consistent with multiple use management, and as agreed to in a Cooperative Agreement (43CFR 4120.3-I(a)) and contingent upon site-specific cultural resource inventory results. - 6.
 All water developments and tanks will include functional wildlife escape ramps. - 7.
 Per Appendix B of the HiLine RMP (BLM 2015a), all fences within 1.2 miles of Greater Sage-Grouse leks should be marked to decrease the chance of Sage-Grouse collisions. - 8.
-The authorized officer may modify terms and conditions of the permit or lease when the grazing use or related management practices are not meeting the land use plan, allotment management plan or other activity plan, or management objectives, or is not in conformance with the provisions of subpart 4180 Resource Advisory Council Standards and Guidelines (43 CFR 4130.3-3). - 9.
+The authorized officer may modify terms and conditions of the permit or lease when the grazing use or related management practices are not meeting the land use plan, allotment management plan or other activity plan, or management objectives, or is not in conformance with the provisions of subpart 43 CFR 4180 Fundamentals of Rangeland Health and Standards and Guidelines for Grazing Administration. - 9.
 Failure to pay grazing bills within 15 days of the due date specified in the bill shall result in a late fee assessment of \$25.00 or 10 percent of the grazing bill, whichever is greater, but not to exceed \$250.00.
 Payment made later than 15 days after the due date shall include the appropriate late fee assessment.
 Failure to make payment within 30 days may be a violation of 43 CFR 4140.
-I(b)(l) and shall result in action by the authorized officer under 43 CFR 4150.1 and 4160.1-2 (43 CFR 4130.8-I(t)). - All permits and leases shall be made subject to cancellation, suspension, or modification for any violation of these regulations or of any term or condition of the permit or lease (43 CFR 4130.3-I(b)).
+I(b)(l) and shall result in action by the authorized officer under 43 CFR 4150.1 and 4160.1-2 (43 CFR 4130.8-I(t)). - 10.
+All permits and leases shall be made subject to cancellation, suspension, or modification for any violation of these regulations or of any term or condition of the permit or lease (43 CFR 4130.3-I(b)).